-We are delighted to share that we have been rated by OFSTED as GOOD in all areas.
-OFSTED commented that pupils "progress well through the school's curriculum" and that "Relationships between adults and pupils are warm and nurturing."
-See the full report under the Our School / OFSTED tab.
+OFSTED GOOD rated in all areas.
+Pupils "progress well through the school's curriculum" and "relationships between adults and pupils are warm and nurturing."
+Full report under the Our School tab.

 Welcome to St Joseph’s Catholic Primary School

-Our ethos is that our children come first and are at the centre of our happy, thriving school which offers a village school atmosphere in the bustling market town of Malmesbury.
+Our ethos is that our children come first and are at the centre of what we do.
+They are our priority.

-Our hard working and dedicated staff are committed to providing the best possible education through a vibrant fun and interactive curriculum.
-Our aim is to ensure that each child is challenged and aspires to reach their very best.
+We are committed to providing the best possible education through a vibrant, fun and interactive curriculum which challenges each child and inspires them to achieve their very best.

-Finally, as a school rooted in the Christian faith we also believe in acting on our convictions to be stewards of God’s creation.
-As part of this we are very proud to have been one of the only schools in Britain that have been successful in receiving a Salix grant to ensure that we are moving towards a carbon neutral status with respect to how we use and consume energy.
+As a school rooted in the Christian faith, we believe in acting on our convictions to be stewards of God’s creation.
+Our school is one of only a few in Britain moving towards carbon neutral status with solar panels generating electricity for the school and an air source heat pump to keep us wam.

 I have had four head teacher positions in a variety of schools in international, rural & urban schools.
 I have also taught and worked overseas, in Wiltshire and in inner city schools.
 Prior to joining St Joseph’s I also worked in a co-headship in another Catholic school in Wiltshire.